 Bicycle Frames Materials

 The cost of a frame is directly determined by the metal used to construct the frame.
 Two bicycles may appear similar; they may even be equipped with similar parts.
-However, the cost of the bikes could differ by thousands of dollars by virtue of different metals.
+However, the cost of the bikes could differ by thousands of dollars by different metals.

 Why use different metals to construct a bike frame?
 Let’s look at some popular metals used in bicycle manufacturing, as well as their particular benefits: